bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- moderate rainmist
+- moderate rain
-- 96% humidity
+- 95% humidity
-- 18 mph wind
+- 17 mph wind

-9.7 inches of rain in the past 24 hours
+13.1 inches of rain in the past 24 hours

 ## Temperature Comparison